kaufmanhenry/prompt-manage/docs/features/related-prompts.md

   analytics.track('related_prompt_clicked', {
     promptId,
     relatedType: type,
-    timestamp: new Date().toISOString()
+    timestamp: new Date().toISOString(),
-  })
+  });
-}
+};
 ```

 ## Conclusion

 The Related Prompts feature significantly enhances the user experience by providing intelligent content discovery.
 The multi-strategy approach ensures users always find relevant content, while the tabbed interface makes exploration intuitive and engaging.

 The implementation is performant, scalable, and maintainable, with clear separation of concerns and comprehensive error handling.
 Future enhancements can build upon this solid foundation to create an even more powerful recommendation system.